sagbayani/graywhale_energyreqs/Es/Es_sensanalysis_source_phase1.md

-Es - Sensitivity Analysis - source - Phase 1
+Energy Expenditure (Es) Sensitivity Analysis - Phase 1
 ================
-S. Agbayani
+Selina Agbayani
-02 March 2022 - code updated on 16 July, 2025
+02 March 2022 - code updated on 18 July, 2025

 NOTE - this code will run for a long time.